High-risk auto insurance

 An at-fault accident is a red flag to insurance companies because it can indicate unsafe driving practices.
 Once you have caused one accident, you might be more likely to cause another.
 An at-fault loss could increase your annual premium by an average of 38%, but you might see a higher or lower increase depending on the severity of the accident you cause.

 |National average full coverage premium||National average full coverage premium after at-fault accident||Premium impact|

 Insurance companies consider DUIs to be one of the riskiest driving behaviors.
 Drunk driving is still a leading cause of traffic fatalities.
 The NHTSA estimates around 28 people are killed in drunk-driving crashes every day in the U.S. Drunk driving accidents cause about $44 billion in damages each year.
 Because of this increased risk, a DUI is very likely to cause a significant increase in your car insurance rate.

 |National average full coverage premium||National average full coverage premium after DUI||Premium impact|

 Rates for new drivers

 New drivers tend to have less experience on the road than older drivers.
 Teens are more likely to get into a car accident than any other age group, according to the Centers for Disease Control (CDC).
-Insurance companies set rates to compensate for this risk.
+Rates for teen drivers are usually higher to compensate for this risk.
 If you are the parent of a teen driver, you could expect a steep increase with a teen driver added to your policy.
 The rates below for 16- and 17-year-old drivers represent the increase in cost to add the driver to a parents’ policy.
 The 18-year-old driver’s rate is calculated on their own policy.

 |National average full coverage premium||Average annual cost to add a 16-year-old driver||Average annual cost to add a 17-year-old driver||Average annual premium for a 18-year-old driver*|